 The Benefits of Music for Memory

 One of the most powerful properties of music is that it has an amazing ability to reach parts of the damaged brain in a way that other forms of communication cannot.
 This is why music therapy for dementia patients- especially therapy involving outdoor musical instruments is so effective.

-Outdoor music making is particularly beneficial to the elderly and to those living with dementia because it provides exercise and stimulation outside of the four walls of their living accommodation.
-Being outside in the fresh air has a hugely positive impact on a person’s mental and physical health because it breaks up the monotony of the daily routine and enables the senior citizen to access fresh air and sunlight- all of which are proven to improve mood and well-being.
+Outdoor music-making is particularly beneficial to seniors and to those living with dementia because it provides exercise and stimulation outside of the four walls of their living accommodation.
+Being outside in the fresh air has a hugely positive impact on a person’s mental and physical health because it breaks up the monotony of the daily routine and enables the senior to access fresh air and sunlight - all of which are proven to improve mood and well-being.
 Being outside also means that the vitamin D which we need for healthy bones is naturally available.
-The fact that outdoor musical instruments are so engaging, pleasing to play and suitable for all weathers means that people stay outside for much longer than they would perhaps do normally, therefore maximising the health benefits that being outside provides.
+The fact that outdoor musical instruments are so engaging, pleasing to play, and suitable for all weathers means that people stay outside for much longer than they would perhaps do normally, therefore maximizing the health benefits that being outside provides.